stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

     account R as a sponsor of future reserves.
     - One `CHANGE_TRUST` operation configuring trustlines on MR if the asset is not the native asset.
-    - One `SET_OPTIONS` operation adjusting multisig account MR's thresholds such that R and I's signers must both sign.
+    - One `SET_OPTIONS` operation adjusting account MR's thresholds such that R and I's signers must both sign.
     - One `SET_OPTIONS` operation adding R's signers to MR.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring